Matthijs van Leeuwen

 Matthijs likes data, patterns, algorithms, and information theory.
 He strives for data mining and machine learning methods and results that are principled, interpretable, and incorporate existing knowledge.

-Matthijs is assistant professor and group leader of the Explanatory Data Analysis group.
-He is affiliated with the Leiden Institute of Advanced Computer Science (LIACS), the computer science institute of Leiden University, and the Leiden Centre of Data Science (LCDS).
+Matthijs is assistant professor, group leader of the Explanatory Data Analysis group, and Programme Manager of the Master Computer Science.
 His primary research interest is exploratory data mining: how can we enable domain experts to explore and analyse their data, to discover structure and—ultimately—novel knowledge?

-For this it is very important that all methods and results are explainable to domain experts, who may not be data scientists.
-His approach is therefore to define and identify patterns that matter, i.e., succinct descriptions that characterise relevant structure present in the data.
-Which patterns matter strongly depends on the data and task at hand, hence defining the problem is one of the key challenges of exploratory data mining.
-Information theoretic concepts such as the Minimum Description Length (MDL) principle have proven very useful to this end.
+For this it is important that methods and results are explainable to domain experts, who may not be data scientists.
+His approach is to define and identify patterns that matter, i.e., succinct descriptions that characterise relevant structure present in the data.
+Which patterns matter strongly depends on the data and task at hand, hence defining the problem is one of the key challenges.
+Information theoretic concepts such as the minimum description length (MDL) principle have proven very useful to this end.
 Matthijs is also interested in interactive data mining, i.e., involving humans in the loop.
-Finally, he finds it very interesting to do fundamental data mining research for real-world applications, both in science (e.g., life sciences, social sciences) and industry (e.g., manufacturing and engineering, aviation).
+Finally, he is interested in fundamental data mining research for real-world applications, both in science (e.g., life sciences, social sciences) and industry (e.g., manufacturing and engineering, aviation), as this is the best way to show that the theory works in practice.

-Matthijs was previously senior researcher at Leiden University (2015-2017), and postdoctoral researcher at KU Leuven (2011-2015) and Universiteit Utrecht (2009-2011).
+Matthijs was previously a (tenure track) assistant professor (2017-2020) and senior researcher (2015-2017) at Leiden University, and a postdoctoral researcher at KU Leuven (2011-2015) and Universiteit Utrecht (2009-2011).
 He defended his Ph.D. thesis, titled Patterns that Matter, in February 2010, at Universiteit Utrecht.
-He won several best paper awards at international conferences and was awarded NWO Rubicon and FWO Postdoc grants.
-He co-organised a number of international conferences and workshops, such as IDA and IDEA, and co-lectured tutorials on 'Information Theoretic Methods in Data Mining'.
+He won several best paper awards at international conferences and was awarded NWO Rubicon, FWO Postdoc, and NWO TOP2 grants.
+He is General Chair of the IDA Council and editorial board member of Data Mining and Knowledge Discovery.
+Further, he co-organised a number of international conferences and workshops, and co-lectured tutorials on 'Information Theoretic Methods in Data Mining'.

 No relevant ancillary activities